ADEN cannon: Design and development

 British testing of German 30 mm mine shell on a Bristol Blenheim.
 Single shot test.

 During World War II, the German firm Mauser began development of a radically new 20 mm autocannon using a motorised firing mechanism in order to improve the rate of fire.
 The weapon was designed for 20mm mine shell rounds (designated the Mauser MG 213 and for 30mm rounds (the Mauser MK 213).

-However, production of the MK 213 never commenced due to development problems such as excessive barrel wear, not to mention the Allied Combined Bomber Offensive campaign against German industry.
-At the end of the war only 5 prototypes (V1 to V5) of either 20 mm MG 213 or 30 mm MK 213 were finished.
+However, production of the MK 213 never commenced due to development problems such as excessive barrel wear and to the Allied Combined Bomber Offensive campaign against German industry.
+At the end of the war only 5 prototypes (V1 to V5) of either 20 mm MG 213 or 30 mm MK 213 had been finished.

-In the post-war era, the MK 213 became well known in armament circles, and a number of companies took up development.
+In the post-war era, the MK 213 became well-known in armament circles, and a number of companies took up development.
 This included the Armament Development Establishment in the UK and GIAT in France.
 A common 30×111mm round was developed that offered a dramatic improvement in muzzle velocity from the MK 108's 500 m/s to the new design's 790 m/s.
 This was only slightly lower than contemporary 20 mm cannon like the Hispano Mk.
-V's 840 m/s, making the new round suitable for use during dogfights as well as against larger targets.
-The mechanism improved the rate of fire from the Mk.
-V's 750 rpm to 1,300 rpm, a significant improvement.
-The new weapon was quickly developed and production was set up at the Royal Small Arms Factory in Enfield.
+V's 840 m/s, making the new round suitable for use during dogfights as well as against larger, slower-manoeuvring targets.
+The mechanism improved the rate of fire significantly, from the Mk.
+V's 750 rpm to 1,300 rpm.
+The new weapon was quickly developed, and production was set up at the Royal Small Arms Factory in Enfield.
 The name ADEN was created by combining the two first initials of Armament Development Establishment with the first two letters of Enfield, producing ADEN.

 The ADEN cannon entered service on the British Hawker Hunter in 1954, and was subsequently used on every British gun-armed aircraft until the advent of the Panavia Tornado in the 1980s.
-The last version to see production was the Mk.
+The last version produced was the Mk.
 4. An improved version, the Mk.
 5, incorporates a multitude of small changes to improve reliability and increase rate of fire to 1,500–1,700 rounds per minute.
-No new Mk 5s were built, but many older weapons were converted, being redesignated "Mk 5 Straden".
+No new Mk 5s were built, but many older weapons were converted and redesignated "Mk 5 Straden".

 GIAT also introduced their version of the design as the DEFA cannon; the two weapons are very similar.